groupdocs-viewer/Groupdocs.Viewer-References/english/net/groupdocs.viewer.options/htmlviewoptions/forembeddedresources/_index.md

 ### Return Value

-New instance of the [`HtmlViewOptions`](../../htmlviewoptions) class for rendering into HTML with embedded resources.
+New instance of [`HtmlViewOptions`](../../htmlviewoptions) class for rendering into HTML with embedded resources.

 ### Exceptions

 | exception | condition |
 | --- | --- |
 | ArgumentNullException | Thrown when *createPageStream* is null. |

-### Remarks

-For the code example, see the [documentation](https://docs.groupdocs.com/viewer/net/rendering-to-html/#rendering-to-html-with-embedded-resources).

 ### See Also